QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 ````

-## **Exercise 3: Denosing with Careamics**
+## **Exercise 3: Denosing with CAREamics**

-## Installing Careamics
+## Installing CAREamics

 In previous exercises, we've given you a pre-made environment with the appropriate software packages (ie cellpose) already installed.
 When you go to use a new tool once you leave QI, however, you won't have this option.
-So, let's install Careamics from scratch!
+So, let's install CAREamics from scratch!

-The documentation for Careamics can be found [here](https://careamics.github.io/0.1/)
+The documentation for CAREamics can be found [here](https://careamics.github.io/0.1/)

 If you are familiar with conda and pip, the installation instructions can be found [here](https://careamics.github.io/0.1/installation/).
 If you are comfortable with what is there, go ahead and follow the instructions.
 Otherwise we will go through each step here.
-Keep in mind that the Careamics instructions use `mamba`, whereas we will use `conda`.
+Keep in mind that the CAREamics instructions use `mamba`, whereas we will use `conda`.
 If that doesn't make sense to you, then read on to the next section!

 The first step in installing a python-based software package is to make what is called an `environment`.
-You can think of a `package` as a particular software tool (ie, Careamics is a python `package`).
+You can think of a `package` as a particular software tool (ie, CAREamics is a python `package`).
 An `environment` is a particular (separate) place on your computer where we can install `packages` and have them be isolated from the other environments we might have.
 We do this because different python packages require different 'dependencies' (ie other pieces of software that the package requires in order to run).
 So a certain package might 'depend' on a specific version of another package, for example:

 Package A --> requires Package B, version 1.0
 Package C --> requires Package B, version 2.0